The Worx TriVac WG512 is a 3-in-1 blower/vacuum/mulcher delivering 600 CFM at 75 MPH. It features a 12-amp motor. (Read full specs)

 - Cord Lock Mechanism: Corded power tools can sometimes inadvertently be unplugged during operation.
 The Worx TriVac WG512 prevents such accidents by featuring a cord lock mechanism.

-- Mulching: With a mulching ratio of 16:1, this mulcher can shrink 16 bags of leaves down to one bag of mulch, helping you get rid of unwanted leaves and debris.
+- Mulching: Its impressive mulching ratio of 16:1 allows this mulcher to compress 16 bags of leaves and debris into just one bag of mulch.
 The unit uses a metal impeller.

-- Noise: Its noise rating of 79 dB can be considered the standard for similar electric handheld blowers.
+- Noise: Its noise level of 79 dB falls within the expected range for electric handheld blowers.

 - TriVac: This Worx blower is called a TriVac, which is one of the names Worx gives to its power tools that function as a 3-in-1 leaf blower, vacuum, and mulcher.